BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Is Tomorrowland a techno festival?

 Tomorrowland is a general electronic music festival.
-It mainly features EDM, house, techno, trance, bass music, and sometimes harder stages depending on the edition.
+It mainly features EDM, house, techno, trance, bass music, and sometimes harder stages depending on the editions.
 It is not an underground techno festival, but it is one of the most important electronic events in the world.

 For a first experience, Dour Festival is a very good choice if you want an alternative and varied atmosphere.
 Extrema Outdoor is more accessible if you want a pleasant open-air setting.
 Tomorrowland is perfect if you want a spectacular experience.
-Rampage, Reverze, and Rave Rebels are more intense and are better suited if you already know you like high energy.
+Rampage, Reverze, and Rave Rebels are more intense and better suited if you already know you like high energy.

 Rampage Open Air is one of the best festivals in Belgium for drum and bass, dubstep, and bass music.
-It is a European reference for fans of massive bass, heavy drops, and very energetic stages.
+It is a European reference for fans of massive bass, violent drops, and very energetic stages.

 Conclusion: Belgium is a true playground for ravers